sharma04500/ELK-Stack/metricbeat.md

 #  Metric Beat
 Metric beat is used to push the resource metrics of the application server into the elaticsearch.

-In short, what metric beat does is, it collects the specified metric data and pushes it into the elasticsearch and Kibana visualizes the data from the elasticsearch.
+In short, what metric beat does is, it collects the specified metrics data and pushes it into the elasticsearch and Kibana visualizes the data from the elasticsearch.

 ```
 # PGP key for the elastic repository: